 My real house has a small pantry, and I ought to be grateful for it.
 It's conveniently located in the little hallway that leads from the kitchen to the garage.
 Instead of being grateful, though, I've been grumpy that the pantry looked like this:

 It's hard to get a photo of the whole thing, but that gives you the general idea.
-Ugh.Well, I was inspired last week by Beth, who turned her pantry into a cheerful, well-organized space.
-And I was released from my ordinary wife-and-mother duties when my husband and sons took a weekend trip.
-So I decided to give my pantry a makeover.
+Ugh.Inspired by projects I've seen online, I was finally ready to tackle this big project.
+I was released from my ordinary wife-and-mother duties when my husband and sons took a weekend trip, so I decided to give my pantry a makeover.
 The thing is, I wanted to make my pantry look nice, but I needed to keep it real.
 I have three teenage boys, so it needs to hold a lot of food.
 I knew that, even though they might be cute, dainty little containers wouldn't work for me.
 And I needed to do this whole thing without spending much money.
 So here's what I did.

 First I removed every single thing from the pantry.
 Look at all this: